bucket-list/slate/source/includes/_authentication.md

 > The client will automatically sign your requests with the proper headers.

 The Adventure Bucket List API provides a publicly accessible endpoint to query tours.
-Without authentication, this endpoint is subject to Rate Limits.

 <aside class="warning">
 You must always keep your API Keys secure to make sure no one can access your account.
 If you think a key might be compromised, simply revoke your API key [here](https://www.adventurebucketlist.com/#/api).